-Step down transformers are designed to reduce electrical voltage.
-Their primary voltage is greater than their secondary voltage.
+A step down transformer is designed to reduce electrical voltage.
+Its primary voltage is greater than the secondary voltage.
 This kind of transformer "steps down" the voltage applied to it.
 For instance, a step down transformer is needed to use a 110v product in a country with a 220v supply.
 This kind of electrical transformer are made from two or more coils of insulated wire wound around a core made of iron.
 When voltage is applied to one coil (frequently called the primary or input) it magnetizes the iron core, which induces a voltage in the other coil, (frequently called the secondary or output).
 The turns ratio of the two sets of windings determines the amount of voltage transformation.
 An example of this would be: 100 turns on the primary and 50 turns on the secondary, a ratio of 2 to 1.

-A Single phase transformer like this, 1 kva and larger, may also be reverse connected to step-down or step-up voltages.
+A Single phase step down transformer, 1 kva and larger, may also be reverse connected to step-down or step-up voltages.
 (Note: A single phase step up or step down transformer sized less than 1 KVA should not be reverse connected because the secondary windings have additional turns to overcome a voltage drop when the load is applied.
 If reverse connected, the output voltage will be less than desired.